Aizuwakamatsu City

 Tsurugajo (Aizuwakamatsu Castle)

-It is said that the beginning was around 630 years ago when Lord Ashina Naomori built it, and during the Boshin War, it gained fame as a famous castle that endured a fierce battle lasting about a month.
-Reconstructed in 1965, in 2000, the buildings leading to the main keep, "Hōhan Yagura and Nansō Nagaya," were restored using Edo period construction methods and techniques, and in 2011, the replacement with "red tiles" was completed, recreating its appearance from the late Edo period, making it the only existing keep in Japan with red tiles.
+It is said that it began about 630 years ago when Lord Ashina Naomori built it, and during the Boshin War, it became known as a famous castle that endured fierce battles lasting about a month.
+Rebuilt in 1965, in 2000, the buildings "Hōhan Yagura and Nansō Nagaya" leading to the main keep were restored using Edo period techniques, and in 2011, the replacement of the roof with "red tiles" was completed, recreating its appearance from the late Edo period, making it the only existing keep in Japan with a red-tiled roof.

 Iimoriyama